-- 1.13.12 Where a complaint potentially indicates a criminal offence enforced by the police or another regulatory body or authority, the information relating to that complaint may be shared with that body or authority. - Complaints Received by the Licence Holder - 1.13.13 Licensed Operators and vehicle proprietors (where the vehicle may be used by a number of drivers) are required to maintain a complaint log along with the actions that have been taken in response to a complaint - 1.13.14 Where a journey is pre-booked and digital technology exists, the vehicle details including licence plate number and how to make a complaint are to be sent to the customer when the booking is confirmed. - 1.13.15 Proprietors and Operators who operate via a website must provide information about how to make a complaint on their website or mobile App.
+- 1.13.13 Complaints recorded in respect of a licence holder of any description will be retained on their record for the duration that they are licensed by this authority.
+As matters are considered 'on the balance of probability' and the safety of the public is of prime importance depending on the nature of any current consideration appropriate weight will be given to those complaints that may be considered as irrelevant, not sufficiently proven or have already been taken into consideration and determined in conjunction with any previous matter. - 1.13.14 Where a journey is pre-booked and digital technology exists, the vehicle details including licence plate number and how to make a complaint are to be sent to the customer when the booking is confirmed. - 1.13.15 Proprietors and Operators who operate via a website must provide information about how to make a complaint on their website or mobile App.
 This requirement is incorporated as a condition of the operator's licence. - 1.13.16 All Proprietors and Operators must maintain a record of all complaints received.
 This may be electronic or written.
 If written it will comprise of bound numbered pages.
-Each complaint will contain the following information: - Date and time of incident - Location of incident - Details of complainant including contact details - Driver details and licence number. - Details of the complaint - Outcome of investigation - 1.13.17 Where the nature of the complaint amounts to an offence e.g. public order, traffic violation, assault, taxi related offence etc the licensing authority must be informed as soon as possible. - 1.13.18 Proprietors and Operators are legally obliged8 to co-operate with any enquiry by the Authority and disclose records relating to complaints where lawfully required to do so.
+Each complaint will contain the following information: - Date and time of incident

+- Location of incident - Details of complainant including contact details - Driver details and licence number - Details of the complaint - Outcome of investigation - 1.13.17 Where the nature of the complaint amounts to an offence e.g. public order, traffic violation, assault, taxi related offence etc the licensing authority must be informed as soon as possible. - 1.13.18 Proprietors and Operators are legally obliged to co-operate with any enquiry by the Authority and disclose records relating to complaints where lawfully required to do so.
 Any refusal, undue delay or obstruction to that investigation may bring into question the suitability of the licence holder to remain so which may lead to prosecution, suspension or revocation of the licence or referral to the Regulatory Committee. - 1.13.19 Where an operator is under a contract to provide services in respect of children and vulnerable persons they will inform the Licensing Authority of any complaint in respect of the driver or the vehicle as soon as possible, howsoever received.